-The award-winning historian, humanities scholar and exhibitor of artifacts has appeared at D.C. public libraries since 1989.
-He has spoken at the Smithsonian' Anacostia Museum, Arena Stage, colleges and universities and other venues locally, nationally and internationally.
+The award-winning historian, humanities scholar and exhibitor of artifacts has appeared at DC Public Library since 1989.
+He has spoken at the Smithsonian's Anacostia Museum, Arena Stage, colleges/universities and other venues locally, nationally and internationally.

-In addition to preparing television scripts on African American history for D.C. schools, WETA-TV and WHUR FM Radio, Gibbs has served as a technical advisor to the Frances Thompson Company on the film entitled, America Years, and has appeared on the History Channel, French and Belgian television.
+In addition to preparing scripts on African American history for D.C. schools, WETA-TV and WHUR FM Radio, Gibbs has served as a technical advisor on the film American Years, and has appeared on the History Channel, French and Belgian television.

-Gibbs is best known for researching, writing and narrating Sketches to Color, a 13-part companion series to the PBS Series, The Civil War.
-The author of numerous publications, most notably the volume Black Inventors: from Africa to America: Two Million Years of Invention and Innovation, also writes a regular column for the Port of Harlem magazine.
+Gibbs is best known for researching, writing and narrating Sketches to Color, a 13-part companion series to the PBS series, The Civil War.

 You do not want to miss the following lectures: